coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 The final piece of exposition about this JavaScript is that the `.matches()` function does require a [polyfill for IE11](https://caniuse.com/#search=matches).
 It is also not supported by Opera Mini whatsoever.

+Setting up event listeners requires their targets to exist, and that requires the entire DOM content to be loaded in.
+Since this component is expected to Just Work, regardless of context, I wrapped it in a `DOMContentLoaded` event listener.
+It won't start until the DOM Content is loaded, meaning you can include the script in any way shape or form, independent of any build process.

+The script then sets up event listeners on focus, blur, mousedown, and keydown.
+Each one has an `if` statement which only executes if the target of the event has a classList.
+This is because the first piece of real application logic happens when the callback functiosn attempt to match the event target with `.navbar__categories__header` or `.navbar__categories__list-item`. `.matches()` requires a classList to run appropriately.
+Without it, some browsers throw errors.
+This happens specifically if the event's target is something like `HTMLDocument`.

+So if an event fires, and its target has a classList, the callback checks to see what that target was.
+If it was a `.navbar__link` or `.navbar__categories__list-item`, focus events will trigger the navbar to display and blur events will trigger the navbar to be hidden.

+If the event target was a `.navbar__categories__header` or `.navbar__categories__list-item` on mousedown or keydown, then we believe the user is attempting to toggle that item and run the navbar toggle logic.

+We use `mousedown` instead of `click` for the toggle, because `click` events trigger focus, and the toggle happens an extra time because of the `focus` event listener.
+Mousedown happens before `focus` is set, and can be used to effectively signal a user's desire to toggle a button.

+In the `keydown` event listener, we set variables `KEY_ENTER` and `KEY_SPACE` so the callback only fires when a user presses enter or the spacebar.

+As for the logic - the show callback iterates over every `.navbar__category` and `.navbar__categories__header` and compares its `data-slug` attribute with the `data-slug` attribute of the target.
+If they match, it gets the `active` class.
+If they don't, the `active` class is removed.

+In the hide callback, we iterate over every `.navbar__category` and `.navbar__categories__header` and remove `.active`.

+The toggle callback functions like the show callback, but uses `toggle` instead of `add` to toggle `.active` instead of aribtarirly adding it.

+The `#nav-toggle` element gets a similar treatment, although in this case, since it only ever needs to toggle, we can use `click` listeners and `keydown` listeners.

 ```
 # app/assets/javascripts/navbar.js
 # Navbar js (linted with ESLint)